 Bring water, pen and paper to all sessions and bag lunch to Saturday class.
 The referee assignor will meet with you, distribute your training material and help you through the signup process for the various websites you will need to get your assignments and report scores so you may be paid.

-On Saturday, meet at 11:00 am for training at Vikings Office - 2521 Judah Street between 30th and 31st.
-During the day, you'll walk over to Sunset Rec (29th and Lawton) for practical training and back to the Vikings office to resume class training and final testing.
-Conclude at 3:00 pm.
+On Saturday, bring water, pen and paper and bag lunch.
+Meet for training at SFYS Office - 2521 Judah Street between 30th and 31st.
+During the day, you'll walk over to Sunset Rec (29th and Lawton) for practical training and back to the SF Youth Soccer office to resume class training and final testing.

 Click Here to reserve a spot.
 NOTE : This link takes you to CNRA.
 If you are planning to be a referee, you will create a user name and password with gameofficials.net, and then sign up and pay CNRA for your registration.
 During the admin session, you will also create a login and password with Vikings.
 This will enable you to report your scores and get paid.